gabrielblain/SPIChanges/README.md

 A list object with:

-data.week: The Rainfall amounts, SPI, cumulative probability of the SPI values(stationary approach), cumulative probability of the NSPI values (nonstationary approach), and the changes in the frequency of the SPI values caused by the changes in rainfall patterns.
+data.week: The precipitation amounts, SPI, cumulative probability of the SPI values (stationary approach), cumulative probability of the precipitation values calculated from the nonstationary algorithm of the NSPI, and the changes in the frequency of the SPI values caused by the changes in precipitation patterns.

-model.selection: The generalized additive model that best fits the rainfall series (see details).
+model.selection: The generalized additive model (section 2.2) that best fits the precipitation series.

-Changes.Freq.Drought: changes in the frequency of moderate, severe and extreme drought events, as definied by the SPI classification system, caused by the changes in rainfall patterns.
+Changes.Freq.Drought: changes in the frequency of moderate, severe and extreme drought events, as definied by the SPI classification system (Table 1), caused by the changes in precipitation patterns.

-Model.Drought: Year to year changes in the expected frequency of moderate, severe and extreme drought events.
+Statistics: Year to year changes in the expected frequency of moderate, severe and extreme drought events.

 ## Example 2